 Earlier this year I took a trip to Lapland, Northern Finland with three girlfriends to stay at the Kakslauttanen Arctic Village and the Arctic Snow Hotel.
 Earlier this year, I wrote a post about the igloos at Kakslauttanen and since then I’ve had so many questions about this trip regarding the costs and how to plan it, that I decided to share my 5 day itinerary, plus advice and a detailed price breakdown of the trip.
 Whilst you can always spend more time exploring this beautiful part of the world, it is possible to fit it into a short schedule and still have time to enjoy it, plus save yourself some money, as this trip is not cheap!
-Here’s my suggestion on how to do an awesome arctic adventure in 4 nights and 5 days.
+Here’s my suggestion on how to do an awesome arctic adventure, stay in a glass igloo and an ice hotel in 4 nights and 5 days.

 DAY 1 – FLY TO HELSINKI